julienvollering/DSMdepth/ms/ms.md

 Therefore, we produced prediction intervals with quantile regression forests [@meinshausenQuantileRegressionForests2006], and used the same spatial cross-validation to evaluate the prediction interval coverage probability [@shresthaMachineLearningApproaches2006].
 The quantile regression forests were trained with predictor configuration that showed the highest performance at each site (under the assumption that these models would be put into production) and we extracted 90 % prediction intervals.

-While the primary aim of the DSM was to predict peat depth within mapped peatlands (where peat depth > 30 cm), we also performed a minimal evaluation of our ability to estimate peat depth or occurrence outside of mapped peatland.
+While the primary aim of the DSM was to predict peat depth within AR5 mires (where peat depth is supposed to be > 30 cm), we also performed a minimal evaluation of our ability to estimate peat depth or occurrence outside of AR5 mire areas.
-In other words, we tested whether our peatland-trained models of peat depth could indicate which other locations were most likely to have peat.
+In other words, we tested whether our mire-trained models of peat depth could identify peatlands (with or without mire vegetation).
-It is generally impractical to obtain good data for this purpose, because locations with non-zero peat depth outside of mapped peatland are unknown and relatively rare.
+It is difficult to obtain good data for this purpose, because peat soil not covered by mire vegetation frequently goes unidentified and is relatively rare at these sites.
-For Skrimfjella, we had independent data from the arm of our sampling design that measured peatland occurrence outside of mapped mire areas.
+For Skrimfjella, we had independent data from the arm of our sampling design that measured peatland occurrence outside of AR5 mires.
 For Ørskogfjellet we did not have such data.
-Therefore, we first -- for both sites -- performed an evaluation with just our peat depth measurements, which included a fraction of locations not mapped as peatland.
+Therefore, we first -- for both sites -- performed an evaluation with only our peat depth measurements, which included a fraction of locations outside of AR5 mires.
-For this evaluation we used the same spatial cross-validation folds as previously, but now we trained the models only on locations mapped as peatland (in the training folds), and evaluated them only on locations not mapped as peatland (in the test fold).
+For this evaluation we used the same spatial cross-validation folds as previously, but now we trained the models only on AR5 mire locations (in the training folds), and evaluated them only on (test fold) locations classified in AR5 as something other than mire.
-In this way, we simulated the situation where a model trained on known peatland is used to predict peat depth outside the known peatland.
+In this way, we simulated the situation where a model trained on AR5 mires is used to predict peat depth outside AR5 mires.
 From the cross-validation we quantified mean absolute error.
-Second -- for Skrimfjella -- we simply trained a model on all peat depth measurements and then used the independent occurrence dataset to calculate the area under the curve of the receiver operating characteristic, to evaluate the model's ability to discriminate between peat presence and absence.
+Second -- for Skrimfjella alone -- we simply trained a model on all peat depth measurements (AR5 mire or not) and then used the independent occurrence dataset to calculate the area under the curve of the receiver operating characteristic, to evaluate the model's ability to discriminate between peat presence and absence.
 In this analysis, the model's prediction of peat depth is treated as a rank index of peatland likelihood.
-Since DMK peat depth class is always undefined outside known peatlands, we evaluated models with two predictor configurations: terrain predictors alone or terrain and radiometric predictors together.
+Since the purpose was to test the models' ability to uncover unmapped peatland (where DMK peat depth class is undefined), we evaluated models with two predictor configurations: terrain predictors alone or terrain and radiometric predictors together.

 ### Model interpretation